Animal and Plant Health Inspection Service, USDA.

 FOR FURTHER INFORMATION CONTACT:

-For information on regulations for the importation of table eggs, contact Dr. Lynette Williams-McDuffie, Senior Staff Veterinarian, Technical Trade Services Team—Products, National Center for Import and Export, VS, APHIS, 4700 River Road Unit 40, Riverdale, MD 20737; (301) 734-3277.
-For copies of more detailed information on the information collection, contact Mrs. Celeste Sickles, APHIS’ Information Collection Coordinator, at (301) 851-2908.End Further Info End Preamble Start Supplemental Information
+For information on the regulations for the importation of tables eggs and exportation of poultry and hatching eggs, contact Dr. Magde Elshafie, Senior Staff Veterinarian, Strategy and Policy, Veterinary Services, APHIS, 4700 River Road Unit 39, Riverdale, MD 20737; (301) 851-3300.
+For more detailed information on the information collection, contact Mr. Joseph Moxey, APHIS' Information Collection Specialist, at (301) 851-2483.

-Title: Importation of Table Eggs From Regions Where Exotic Newcastle Disease Exists.
+Title: Importation of Table Eggs From Regions Where Newcastle Disease Exists and Exportation of Poultry and Hatching Eggs.

 Type of Request: Extension of approval of an information collection.

-Abstract: Under the Animal Health Protection Act (7 U.S.C.
-8301 et seq.), the Animal and Plant Health Inspection Service (APHIS) of the United States Department of Agriculture is authorized, among other things, to prohibit or restrict the importation and interstate movement of animals and animal products to prevent the introduction into and dissemination within the United States of livestock diseases and pests.
+Abstract: Under the Animal Health Protection Act (the Act, 7 U.S.C.
+8301 et seq.), the Animal and Plant Health Inspection Service (APHIS) of the U.S. Department of Agriculture (USDA) is authorized, among other things, to prohibit or restrict the importation and interstate movement of animals and animal products to prevent the introduction into and dissemination within the United States of livestock diseases and pests.
 To carry out this mission, APHIS regulates the importation of animals and animal products into the United States.
-The regulations are contained in title 9, parts 92 through 98, of the Code of Federal Regulations.
+In addition, under the Act, APHIS collects information and conducts inspections to ensure that poultry and hatching eggs exported from the United States are free of communicable diseases.

-Part 94, § 94.6, governs the importation of carcasses, parts or products of carcasses, and eggs (other than hatching eggs) of poultry, game birds, and other birds to prevent the introduction of exotic Newcastle disease (END) and highly pathogenic avian influenza subtype H5N1 into the United States.
-Various conditions for the importation of table eggs from regions where END exists apply and involve information collection activities, including the issuance of certificates and seals by foreign national or accredited veterinarians.
+The regulations contained in 9 CFR parts 93 and 94 govern the importation of carcasses, meat, parts or products of carcasses, and eggs (other than hatching eggs) of poultry, game birds, and other birds to prevent the introduction of Newcastle disease (ND) and highly pathogenic avian influenza (HPAI) into the United States.
+There are requirements for the importation of table eggs from regions where ND and HPAI exists, including Mexico, and these requirements involve information collection activities that include a certificate for table eggs from ND and HPAI affected regions and a government seal issued by the veterinarian accredited by the national government who signed the certificate.

 We are asking the Office of Management and Budget (OMB) to approve our use of these information collection activities for an additional 3 years.